apache/jackrabbit-oak/oak-doc/src/site/markdown/query/query-engine.md

 Nodes/Rows can still be retrieved from within the QueryResult object the usual way.

+Do note that retrieving facets don't affect the result set or query constraints.
+So, only those indexes which can resolve the query constraints would be considered for resolving the query.
+For lucene indexes the index must also index relevant properties for faceting to be considered for evaluating the query.
+So, a query like:

+    SELECT [rep:facet(jcr:title)] FROM [nt:unstructured]

+can only be resolved by an index which is indexing all `nt:unstructured` nodes.
+Following query is is what should be used to get facets from nodes which have existing faceted proeprty:

+    SELECT [rep:facet(jcr:title)] FROM [nt:unstructured] WHERE [jcr:title] IS NOT NULL

 ### XPath to SQL-2 Transformation

 To support the XPath query language, such queries are internally converted to SQL-2.